davidstew/CMPS109/Lab1 - Big Integer Calculator/README.txt

 =================================================================
-My implementation of the code is in Bigint.cpp and ubigint.cpp.
+My implementation of the code is in:

+	Bigint.cpp
+	ubigint.cpp

 All other code was provided by instruction Wesley Mackey at UCSC
 =================================================================